How To Hunt Your First Deer

 Weapons

 Bow hunting and firearm hunting are the two options for hunters regarding taking down a deer.
 Before using a weapon, whether a bow or a rifle, it is imperative to thoroughly understand its functions, mechanisms, and safety features.
+If you choose to hunt with a rifle, it’s also important to select the correct type of ammunition; consider sourcing from a 308-ammo dealer to ensure quality rounds if you opt for the AR-10 rifle.
 Always point your weapon at your target, and never point either weapon at anyone else.
 Lastly, continue to wear your safety until you are ready to fire.

 Bow and arrow